vedi/cocos2dx-store/README.md

 #### Instructions for Android

-If you're building your cocos2dx application for the Android platform, open our Android Studio project from cocos2dx-store/proj.android and take a look at how to integrate it into .
+If you're building your cocos2dx application for the Android platform, open our Android Studio project from cocos2dx-store/proj.android and take a look at how to integrate it into your application.

 #### In your Android Studio project:
 1. Create an Android.mk similar to [the one](https://github.com/ronmrdechai/cocos2dx-store/blob/master/proj.android/jni/Android.mk) under the proj.android/jni folder.
 Take a look at Application.mk and see how we added '-fexceptions' to 'APP_CPPFLAGS'.
-2. From cocos2dx-store/android.proj, copy the `com` directory into your project's `src` directory. (you can remove the `example` subdirectory)
+2. From cocos2dx-store/android.proj, add the project's src directory to your project's class-path as an external source.
 3. In the [Getting Started](https://github.com/ronmrdechai/cocos2dx-store#getting-started) section, we mentioned you need to recursively clone cocos2dx-store.
-By doing that you also cloned [android-store](https://www.github.com/soomla/android-store) into the 'cocos2dx-store/submodules' directory.
-Make sure you add the folder 'SoomlaAndroidStore/src' from android-store into your classpath as a source folder.
+By doing that you also cloned [android-store](https://www.github.com/soomla/android-store) into the `cocos2dx-store/submodules` directory.
+Make sure you add the `SoomlaAndroidStore/src` directory from android-store into your class-path as an external source.
+4. Add `SoomlaAndroidStore/libs/square-otto-1.3.2.jar` to your project as a library.

 #### In your Cocos2d-x project:
 1. In your AppDelegate class, set the values for "Soom Sec", "Custom Secret", and "Public Key":